 This type of position paper is intended as a preparatory tool for the individuals on your delegation and for the delegation as a whole.
-While these are not required, AMUN strongly recommends that groups preparing for the Conference use position papers as one step in their preparations.
-Internal position papers, which are often called white papers in the international community, are a broad-based statement of your country's policies on a specific issue.
+While these are not required, AMUN strongly recommends that groups preparing for the conference use position papers as one step in their preparations.
+Internal position papers, often called white papers, are a broad-based statement of your country's policies on a specific issue.
 These might include what you publicly tell other Member States, your knowledge of any behind-the-scenes diplomacy (e.g., what deals have been made on the sidelines), information on allies and adversaries on each topic, your negotiating position on the topic and what your country hopes to accomplish on the topic.
 This might also include your bottom line negotiating position, the things you will press for in discussions and what (if anything) your government must see (or not see) in a draft resolution before it can provide support.

-Internal position papers are very valuable tools for individual preparation, as they force Representatives to think about the full complexity of the issues they are confronting from their delegation's perspective.
-Also, by asking Representatives to put their ideas in writing, an internal position paper can force each Representative to condense a large amount of research and ideas into a concise, more comprehensible argument from their State's perspective.
+Internal position papers are very valuable tools for individual preparation, as they force representatives to think about the full complexity of the issues they are confronting from their delegation's perspective.
+Also, by asking representatives to put their ideas in writing, an internal position paper can force each representative to condense a large amount of research and ideas into a concise, more comprehensible argument.

-These types of position papers do not need to be more than one or two pages in length and may be written either in paragraph form or with bullet points for each unique idea or issue in the topic area.
+Internal position papers do not need to be more than one or two pages in length and may be written either in paragraph form or with bullet points for each unique idea or issue in the topic area.
 Also, the entire delegation can benefit from each individual's work if these papers are shared with each group member, thus providing a more well-rounded view of the represented country's positions on all issues.